Hachers7/JSONparseANDflat/README.md

-Download rep in zip format and unarchive it pn your PC
+Download rep in zip format and unarchive it on your PC

-To run this this tool you need to use Webstorm command line or GitBash
+To run this this tool you need to use Webstorm command line or GitBash.
+Open Webstorm or GitBash inside the project

 Make sure you have node.js and npm on your PC